isabelle-galleberg/IT2810-KommuneAdvisor/README.md

-# KommuneAdvisor
+#  🇳🇴KommuneAdvisor
-KommuneAdvisor is a web application that lets you find information about and rate the Norwegian municipalities, also known as kommuner.
-A user can search for a kommune on the main page.
-Kommuner can be filtered on county and sorted by area, population and ratings.
-From search results, the user can click on a kommune to view details.
+KommuneAdvisor is a web application that lets you find information about and review the Norwegian municipalities, also known as kommuner.
+A user can search for a given kommune and filter kommuner on county.
+Kommuner can also be sorted by area, population and ratings, both ascending and descending.
+From the search results, the user can click on a kommune to view a details page with more information and ratings about this kommune.

 ## 💻Project setup

 ### Frontend
 In the project directory, you can run:
+- `cd frontend` to navigate to the frontend directory
 - `npm start` to install dependencies and run the project in development mode
 - `npm test` to install dependencies run the test runner interactively
 - `npm run build` to build the app for production to the `build` folder
 - `npx run lint` to run prettier and eslint checks

+TODO: kommandoer for å kjøre Cypress tester.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Backend
+In the project directory, you can run:
+- `cd backend` to navigate to the backend directory
+- `npm install` to install dependencies
+- `npm run dev` to run server using nodemon, automatically restarting server on file changes
+- `npx run lint` to run prettier and eslint checks

 ## 🔎Search

-Search result pagination with infinite scroll.
-Detail view of objects.
-Sorting and filtering.
+With the search field, the user can search for a kommune.
+Suggested kommuner based on the user inputs are displayed on the main page.

+### Sorting and filtering
+TODO: dette er implementert backend.
+(Hvorfor og hvordan?)
+Kobles opp mot verdier frontend.

+### Infinite scroll
+TODO: infinite scroll implementasjon.

+### Detail view
+From the search results, a user can click into the details page of a kommune.
+This does a new query to fetch information about the given kommune based on id.
+The id is also displayed in the url /kommune/:id on the details page.

 ## 🌍Global state management
+The main purpose of global state is to share a state among multiple components in order to avoid prop drilling.
 In this application we have implemented global state management using [Redux Toolkit](https://redux-toolkit.js.org) for the search field and dropdown menus.
 A user can search for and filter kommuner, click on a kommune to view the details page, then go back to the search results and see that the values for search field and filter values have persisted.

+We implemented the global states with Redux before fetching data from the backend, and therefore did not know that this could be done in the cache configuration with Apollo client.
+Although using Redux requires a bit more boilerplate code, it was quite simple to implement and works well with GraphQL.

 ## 💅Web accessibility